lil-id/securityassistantbot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch:
+`git checkout -b feature-name`
+3. Make your changes and commit them:
+`git commit -m "Add feature-name"`
+4. Push to your branch:
+`git push origin feature-name`
+5. Open a pull request.

-Before submitting a pull request, please ensure your changes follow the project coding guidelines and all tests pass.
+Before submitting a pull request, please ensure your changes follow the project coding  and all tests pass.

 ## 📜 License